-Trust me, I get it — we spend the next two months piling our plates with a scoop of everything, wash it down with cocktails all night, and top it all off with desserts, and since we wait all year for these celebrations, we want to enjoy every minute!
+Trust me, I get it — we spend the next month or so piling our plates with a scoop of everything, wash it down with cocktails all night, and top it all off with desserts, and since we wait all year for these celebrations, we want to enjoy every minute!

 My first piece of advice is usually this: Cut yourself some slack, it’s a holiday!
 If you truly eat whatever you’d like on a day like Thanksgiving, that is 100% okay.
 Your lifestyle is built upon your everyday choices, and one day of splurges is not going to topple any progress you’ve been making.

 If you’d like some actual tips on how to make the holidays healthier, however, that’s also reasonable.
 Nutrition is largely mental, and if a free-for-all eating day is going to set you back or open up a whole season of overeating, then try these tips: